-More than anything else, I seem to remember the fireflies.
-Except back then I knew them as “lightning bugs.”
+More than anything else, I remember the fireflies.
+Except back then I called them“lightning bugs.”

-In the summer, as the light dimmed into darkness, they flew around the yard, blinking intermittently.
+In the summer, as the light dimmed into darkness, they blinked intermittently.
 I was fascinated by them.
-Little beacons of lights.
-So tiny and magical.
+They were little beacons of lights, so tiny and magical.

 The hens blinked their big round marble-like eyes at me as I reached behind to shut the door.
 The old structure was faded and gray, like a quilt that becomes threadbare over time.